Evaluating the structure-coefficient theorem of evolutionary game theory: Introduction

 Decades of subsequent research clarified the empirical facts of population structure as well as its importance in theoretical models of evolution \citep{slatkin:ARES:1985,slatkin:Science:1987}.
-Recent interest has focused on the interplay of natural selection and population structure \citep{lenormand:TREE:2002,schoville:AREES:2012} and on the effects of explicitly spatial structure on organismal relationships \citep{bradburd:AREES:2019}.
-Increased relatedness within local populations or restricted geographic areas is the hallmark of population structure.
-This may be understood as the result of local ``genetic drift'' (hereafter just ``drift'') due to the vagaries of reproduction when the number of individuals in a given region is not large and migration is restricted.
-Frequencies of traits vary from one location to the next, which in turn affects the outcome of selection.
-It has been shown using diffusion models, for example, that high local identity between individuals has dramatic consequences for the action of frequency-dependent selection \citep{cherry:GEN:2003,roze:GEN:2003}.
-The models of evolutionary game theory are models of frequency-dependent selection, and similar notions of non-uniform interaction have been proposed even in models of infinite populations \citep{grafen:AB:1979,hines:JTB:1979,tao:JTB:2002,taylor:TPB:2006}.
+Increased relatedness and thus greater genetic identity within local populations is the hallmark of population structure.
+The cause is local ``genetic drift'' (hereafter just drift) due to the vagaries of reproduction when the number of individuals in a given region is not large and migration is restricted.
+Frequencies of traits vary from one location to the next, which in turn affects the outcome of selection because it alters the rate of same-type interactions.
+Using diffusion models, for example, it has been shown that high local identity between individuals can change the effective population size and selection coefficient \citep{cherry:GEN:2003}.
+These effects can dramatically alter the course of evolution (e.g. through increasing the fixation probability of recessive advantageous mutations \citep{roze:GEN:2003}).
+Ideas of non-uniform interaction have also been crucial in evolutionary game theory, even in models of otherwise well-mixed, infinite populations \citep{hamilton:JTB:1964a,hamilton:JTB:1964b,grafen:AB:1979,hines:JTB:1979,tao:JTB:2002,taylor:TPB:2006}.
+That interaction structure and reproductive structure may work together non-independently has been further emphasized by laboratory experiments \citep{wade:EVOL:1980,kerr:Nature:2002}.